Cayman Islands: 20th century

 In the 1950s, tourism began to flourish, following the opening of Owen Roberts International Airport (ORIA), along with a bank and several hotels, as well as the introduction of a number of scheduled flights and cruise stop-overs.
 Politically, the Cayman Islands were an internally self-governing territory of Jamaica from 1958 to 1962, but they reverted to direct British rule following the independence of Jamaica in 1962.
 In 1972, a large degree of internal autonomy was granted by a new constitution, with further revisions being made in 1994.
 The Cayman Islands government focused on boosting the territory's economy via tourism and the attraction of off-shore finance, both of which mushroomed from the 1970s onwards.
 Historically, the Cayman Islands has been a tax-exempt destination, and the government has always relied on indirect and not direct taxes.
 The territory has never levied income tax, capital gains tax, or any wealth tax, making it a popular tax haven.

-In April 1986, the first marine protected areas were designated in the Cayman Islands, making them the first islands in the Caribbean to protect their fragile marine life.

 21st century

 The constitution was further modified in 2001 and 2009, codifying various aspects of human rights legislation.

 On 11 September 2004, the island of Grand Cayman, which lies largely unprotected at sea level, was battered by Hurricane Ivan, the worst hurricane to hit the islands in 86 years.
 It created an 8 ft storm surge which flooded many areas of Grand Cayman.
 An estimated 83% of the dwellings on the island were damaged, with 4% requiring complete reconstruction.
 A reported 70% of all dwellings suffered severe damage from flooding or wind.
 Another 26% sustained minor damage from partial roof removal, low levels of flooding, or impact with floating or wind-driven hurricane debris.
 Power, water, and communications were disrupted for months in some areas.
-Within two years, a major rebuilding program on Grand Cayman meant that its infrastructure was almost back to its pre-hurricane condition.
+Within two years, a major rebuilding programme on Grand Cayman meant that its infrastructure was almost back to its pre-hurricane condition.
 Due to the tropical location of the islands, more hurricanes or tropical systems have affected the Cayman Islands than any other region in the Atlantic basin.
-On average, it has been brushed, or directly hit, every 2.23 years.
+On average, it has been brushed or directly hit every 2.23 years.